top of page

 (Care Fresh, Clean & Cozy, ect.)

 While paper bedding is highly absorbent, it has poor ammonia and odor control.
 Because of this, it needs to be changed more frequently than other types.
-In a study comparing various beddings, Carefresh scored poorly because the ammonia level in the cage reached dangerous levels.
+In a study comparing various beddings, Carefresh scored poorly because the ammonia level in the cage reached dangerous levels (in poorly ventilated cages).
 Ammonia comes from the breakdown of urine and causes respiratory issues such as Mycoplasma flare ups, lung scarring, and other upper respiratory infections.
 Severe cases can lead to pneumonia and death.
 Paper bedding is also dusty which is another irritant to rats’ respiratory systems.
 Rats have a better sense of smell than humans.
 If you can smell rat waste, it is significantly stronger to your rats.

 (Smith et al., "Evaluation of cage microenvironment of mice housed on various types of bedding materials" American Association for Laboratory Animal Science, 2004).